Mantiker/100-days-of-python/README.md

 ### 100 days of Python

-In this repo I collected finished tasks from course ["100 Days of Code: The Complete Python Pro Bootcamp"](https://www.udemy.com/course/100-days-of-code/).
+In this repo I collected my finished tasks from course ["100 Days of Code: The Complete Python Pro Bootcamp"](https://www.udemy.com/course/100-days-of-code/).

 It was done in studying purposes.